 Temptation is not sinful, but yielding to temptation is a sin.
 Looking at the tree and even touching it was not a sin, but disobeying God's command not to eat was the sin.
 Her first, foolish step on the slippery slope to sin was lingering near the forbidden fruit where she could easily be tempted.
 Her next, fatal step was unbelief.
 She listened to the lie of the serpent instead of holding fast to God's immutable Word.
 Her final mistake was allowing the lust of the flesh, the lust of the eye, and pride to influence her to sin.

 Eve took the fruit and ate of it, and she gave it to her husband, who was with her... "and Adam ate."
 Adam was with his wife.
 He did not seem to warn her or try to prevent her from sinning, but was equally guilty of sin.
 Indeed, as God's appointed federal head of the human race, the responsibility of the fall is always assigned to Adam rather than to Eve.

 Heavenly Father, thank You for Your Word.
-Thank You for the lessons I can learn from the choices Adam and Eve made so long ago when they chose to disobey Your Word.
-Thank You for the many insights into the devastating fall of man and the ease with which we can be deceived and tempted to sin against You - and forfeit Your many blessings.
-May I not only know the truth of Your Word but trust You in all things so that I will not be seduced by the lies of enemy nor enticed to follow the lusts of my own sinful heart.
-Thank You, Father, for Your wonderful plan of redemption and for sending Jesus to be the last Adam and federal Head of a new creation through whom we are saved - by grace through faith.
-Thank You, in Jesus' name, AMEN.
+I am so grateful for the lessons I can learn from the choices Adam and Eve made so long ago, when they chose to disobey Your Word.
+Thank You for this insight into the devastating fall of man and the ease with which we can be deceived and tempted to sin against You and forfeit Your many blessings.
+May I not only know the truth of Your Word, but trust You in all things so that I will not be seduced by the lies of the enemy, nor enticed to follow the lusts of my own sinful heart.
+Thank You, Father, for Your wonderful plan of redemption and for sending Jesus to be the last Adam and federal Head of a new creation through whom we are saved, by grace through faith.
+In Jesus' name, AMEN.